Bar-aa/Rental_application_app/README.md

 # Features
 Building Types: Rent apartments, separate houses, and shops.
 Contracts: Automatically generate contracts for rentals.
-Payments: Pay using PayPal, Visa, or MasterCard.
+Payments: Pay using PayPal, Cash, or Credit Card.

 # Design Principles
 The application uses key object-oriented principles such as inheritance, abstraction, polymorphism, aggregation, and composition.